Compare Keyword SERP Similarity in Bulk with Python

-Over the past couple of years, SERP comparison tools have started to catch on.
-Recently ahrefs released a SERP comparison tool and Keyword Insights now allows for a deep SERP analysis of 3 keywords at a time.
-These are sophisticated and wonderful SEO tools, but what if we could build our own SERP comparison tool that could compare more than 3 keywords?
-Turns out we can and very easily!
-So let’s start that framework and you can build into it a lot more logic and sophistication for your needs.
+Over the past few years, SERP comparison tools have gained traction.
+Recently, Ahrefs released a SERP comparison tool and Keyword Insights now allows deep SERP analysis for three keywords at a time.
+These are sophisticated SEO products, but what if you want a tool that can compare more than three keywords?
+It turns out that’s straightforward to build.
+This article starts that framework, which you can extend with additional logic and sophistication to suit your needs.

 Table of Contents